08Jul2025

 CORPORATE NEWS

-As part of the foundation’s ongoing efforts to transform the lives of Myanmar Orphans, Mary K. Yap Foundation organized and launched a “Music for Charity” fundraising campaign from 2001 until this day (pre-2020 pandemic), where the foundation offers a free show for everyone to enjoy.
-Mary K. Yap Foundation rents a theater and convention room yearly for the “Music for Charity” campaign.
+As part of our foundation’s ongoing commitment to transform the lives of Myanmar’s orphaned children, the Mary K. Yap Foundation proudly organized and launched our impactful “Music for Charity” fundraising campaign.
+This cherished event ran annually from 2001 to date, offering a free show for the entire community to enjoy.
+Each year, we rented a theater and convention room, creating a vibrant space for connection and contribution.

 To collect charitable funds for the Myanmar orphans, Mary K. Yap Foundation distributes coupons wherein that friends and families from the community will sell to their networks which they can use to purchase traditional Burmese foods prepared and sold by some contributors.
 In addition, some donors donate food at the event.
 Financial support and donations are also generously welcome at the Music for Charity event.